Blue Nose Pits

 That’s not to say that all pit bulls are the same, but any differences between them have nothing to do with the coloring of the dog.

 Many people choose pit bulls because they want a great guard dog.
 The truth is that while pits, including blue nose, display fierce loyalty to their owners, they are typically very friendly, even with strangers.
-These dogs can be trained to be guard dogs, but be sure if you choose to do this that the training is done by a

 While pitbulls are not usually aggressive toward humans, they are often animal aggressive.
 This means that you should not leave your pit bull alone with other animals.
 Instead, always supervise even if the dogs have played together for years.
 Also, if your blue nose

 it is not a good idea to drop by the dog park one day.
 You have no idea how he will react to being around so many other dogs.
 Once your pit bull gets riled up over another dog, it is very difficult to call him off (unless, of course, he’s had the proper training).

 Even if your blue nose pit seems to be the most well-behaved dog you’ve ever seen, it is a good idea to put him through